Trump Dangles Shutdown Paychecks, FAA Stretches Thin & FBI Looks for Amelia Earhart | Anthony Ramos

 Then why don't you get some scotch tape and put it back together, you turd-sucking vultures?

-These people are overworked, pissing in snapple bottles, and demoralized.
+These people are overworked, pissing in snapple bottles and demoralized.
+You're gonna make them quit.

 a different